How to Install FreeCAD on Ubuntu 26.04, 24.04 and 22.04

 sudo snap install freecad

-Verify the Snap package:
+Verify the installed Snap package:

 snap list freecad